openai/openai-python/README.md

   <img src="images/essence/learning-and-support.webp" alt="OpenAI Python API Introduction" title="Welcome to the OpenAI Python API Library" width="1200" height="500">
 </p>

-&nbsp;

 You can upload your documents and the script will be able to answer questions on the documents you uploaded.

 When creating and interacting with vector stores, you can use polling helpers to monitor the status of operations.

 For convenience, we also provide a bulk upload helper to allow you to simultaneously upload several files at once.

-For more information about what kind of files can be uploaded and more code, please go to [https://platform.openai.com/docs/assistants/tools/file-search](https://platform.openai.com/docs/assistants/tools/file-search)
+For more information about what kind of files can be uploaded and more code, please go to [OpenAI File Search](https://platform.openai.com/docs/assistants/tools/file-search)

+&nbsp;

 ### 📤 **Explanation:**